 - A. Stormwater management measures for major development shall be designed to provide erosion control, groundwater recharge, stormwater runoff quantity control, and stormwater runoff quality treatment as follows: - 1.
 The minimum standards for erosion control are those established under the Soil and Sediment Control Act, N.J.S.A.
 4:24-39 et seq., and implementing rules at N.J.A.C.
 2:90. - 2.
-The minimum standards for groundwater recharge, stormwater quality, and stormwater runoff quantity shall be met by incorporating green infrastructure. - B. The standards in this ordinance apply only to new major development and are intended to minimize the impact of stormwater runoff on water quality and water quantity in receiving water bodies and maintain groundwater recharge.
+The minimum standards for groundwater recharge, stormwater quality, and stormwater runoff quantity shall be met by incorporating green infrastructure. - B. The standards in §§ 167-33 through 167-33.14 apply only to new major development and are intended to minimize the impact of stormwater runoff on water quality and water quantity in receiving water bodies and maintain groundwater recharge.
 The standards do not apply to new major development to the extent that alternative design and performance standards are applicable under a regional stormwater management plan or Water Quality Management Plan adopted in accordance with Department rules.
-The stormwater management requirements within this ordinance, as they relate to "major development," supersede other design requirements stipulated in Chapter 167, the Zoning Ordinance of the Borough Code, including but not limited to the following sections: - 1.
-Chapter 167, Article VII, Design Standards §167-33 Stormwater Management
+The stormwater management requirements within §§ 167-33 through 167-33.14, as they relate to "major development," supersede other design requirements stipulated in Chapter 167, the Zoning Ordinance of the Borough Code, including but not limited to the following sections:

+1. Chapter 167, Article VII, Design Standards §167-33 Stormwater Management